 In way, you've been exploring majors your entire life.
 If you loved to sketch early on, maybe you're interested in majoring in architecture now.
 That volunteering you did in high school might have sparked an interest in majoring in public health or social work.

 The same is true at college.
 Campus activities are fun, but almost all of them can also give you a hint about yourself and what you want to do in life.
-At SLU, there are more than 150 student organizations, clubs and activities to try out.
-Find out more.
+At SLU, there are more than 200 student organizations, clubs and activities to try out.

 Try a College Internship